msvens/mellowtech-core/src/site/markdown/codecs.md

 ```

-Later you can simply use Container1 as any of the predefined _ByteStorables_
+Later you can serialize your container using your codec like this

 ```java
   public static void testContainer1(){